hrishikeshgarai/Projects/README.md

 Python has few codes which are a part of my ongoing course, High Speed Networks.
 Others are independent from my coursework and belong to HackerRank.
 Codes in C are specific to the graduate course Real-Time Embedded Systems.
 All codes in C++ and VHDL are from my graduate courses Computer Architecture and Advanced Hardware Design respectively.
 Java codes are independent of my graduate coursework.

-PS: VHDL, Java and C programs are yet to be uploaded and will be done soon!
+PS: I am in the process of updating my repository and more Python codes will be uploaded shortly!
+VHDL, Java and C programs are yet to be uploaded and will be done soon!